tez-capital/docs.tez.capital_content/en/tezpay/tutorials/paying-delegators.md

 TezPay provides bakers a way to aggregate multiple cycles and pay delegators in a lumpsum fashion.

-Using the `--interval` argument you can specify how many cycles you want to include in each payment.
-Let's say you want to use an interval of 7 days.
-The start of every interval is cycle 1.
-This means that if it's currently cycle 65, you can pay for cycles 56-62 by default.
+Using the `--interval` argument you can specify how many cycles you want to aggregate into each payment.
+Cycles must complete before they can be paid.
+For example, with interval `7`, cycles 1-7 are paid during cycle 8, then cycles 8-14 are paid during cycle 15, and so on.

-If it's currently cycle 65 and you would like to pay for cycles 58-64 and the continue paying for cycles 65-71, 72-78, 79-85 etc. you can use the `--interval-trigger-offset` argument with the value of 2.
-This shifts the interval start to cycles 65, 72 and 79 instead the original blocks 1,

-Here's a sample for an aggregated payment every 7 cycles with offset 2:
+**Shifting the interval with `--interval-trigger-offset`:**

+By default, intervals align to cycle 1.
+The offset lets you shift this alignment to match your preferred schedule.
+For example, if it's currently cycle 10 and you want to start paying during cycle 11 for the previous 7 cycles, then continue every 7 cycles, use offset `3`.
+This works because 7 is the end of the default interval, and adding 3 makes 10 the end of the interval.
+Instead of cycles 1-7 being paid, cycles 3-10 are paid.

-`./tezpay pay --interval 7 --interval-trigger-offset 2`
+`./tezpay pay --interval 7 --interval-trigger-offset 3`

+**Alternative: specify the cycle manually**

-Instead of using the `--interval-trigger-offset` argument, you can also simply just specify your payment cycle manually and the inteval will be counted from there.
+Instead of calculating an offset, you can specify the payment cycle directly with `--cycle` and the interval will be counted from there.

-Again, it's cycle 65 and you'd like ot pay cycles 56-62.
+For example, if it's cycle 65 and you'd like to pay cycles 56-62:

 `./tezpay pay --interval 7 --cycle 63`